ehrktia/sftp/README.md

 *  This program takes command line arguments.
 *  Please provide the following arguments to access various inbuilt options.

+# Build Instructions for Windows
+ - To build the executable file for windows please use the inbuilt go build command.
+ >go build main.go

+The build option generates the executable file for windows.

+# Usage

+To use the executable in Windows , follow the normal process ofexecuting an exe file.
+Below are the list of options available.

+`main.exe help`

+To get the help options for the program.

+`main.exe GenPwdFile` *password*

+GenPwdFile - generates txt file with encoded pwd.
+To generate the encoded pwd file from command prompt.
+*password* - provide the  password in plain text.

+NOTE - if you have special characters in the password please escape them using double-quotes.

+`main.exe conn` *uname url srdir tgtdir*

+conn option establish connection between client and the ssh server.
+*uname* - user name in plain text
+*url* - ssh server url
+*srdir* -source dir from ssh server
+*tgtdir* -target dir in ssh server

+# Build&Test guidelines
 ## Help
->go run main.go help
+`go run main.go help`

-Above command display the help option for the program
+Above command display the help option for the program.

 ## Encode password
-> go run main.go GenPwdFile  password in plain text
+`go run main.go GenPwdFile`  *password*

-GenPwdFile - option to geneate a text file with encoded pwd. password - password in plain text for the user which you are planning to establish the connection.
+GenPwdFile - generates txt file with encoded pwd.

-Once excuted with the genpwdfile option it encodes plain text password to a text file and makes it available for the program to access it while execution.
+To generate the encoded pwd file from command prompt.
+*password* - provide the  password in plain text.

 ## Connection
->go run conn uname tgtserver srdir tgtdir
+`go run conn` *uname* *tgtserver* *srdir* *tgtdir*

-conn - Command Argument to start a ssh session to target server. uname - username for the session tgtserver - URL for the server where the connection is required. srdir - source location from where the file is required to be copied. tgtserver - target location to where the file is required to be moved.
+*conn* - Command Argument to start a ssh session to target server.
+*uname* - username for the session
+*tgtserver* - URL for the server where the connection is required.
+*srdir* - source location from where the file is required to be copied.
+*tgtserver* - target location to where the file is required to be moved.

 ## Limitations
 Current version is only for copying file from source to Target which is managed in function.